Toloka/docs/en/toloka-kit/recipes/filter-tolokers-languages.md

 _Use pool filters to filter the Tolokers with various languages for which they passed the language test._

+{% note warning %}

+Please note that this recipe will only currently work for the Toloka **production environment**, not for sandbox.

+{% endnote %}

 ## Steps to follow

 {% include [import](../_includes/recipes/import.md) %}